6.a) The Darwinout experiment

 In fact, the possibility of verifying the Conditional Evolution through checking the existence of the method of Verification of Genetic Information (VGI) is what makes it a scientific theory.

-Therefore, in order to facilitate the understanding of the model and its statistical analysis, we are going to choose the controversial subject of heritability and evolution of intelligence.
-In addition, it will proof on of the main consequences of the Conditional Evolution regarding the cognitive paradigm.
+Therefore, to facilitate the understanding of the model and its statistical analysis, we are going to choose the controversial subject of heritability and evolution of intelligence.
+Also, it will proof on of the main consequences of the Conditional Evolution regarding the cognitive paradigm.

 Generally accepted IQ tests measure intelligence, although many authors doubt these measurements and even the unique concept of intelligence.

 Numerous studies on evolution of intelligence based on individual IQ or intelligence quotient measurements exist.
 The empirical research and studies on the evolution of intelligence have some contradictory conclusions, whereas in studies with identical twins a correlation of 80-85% is reached, for other types of kin relations, decreases to a 30%.

 For me, the conclusion is that genetic inheritance is the main cause of the evolution of intelligence, as high correlation between identical twins demonstrates.